So you have been reading MDJ for years, have used your Canadian online broker account to DIY-invest your way to a solid nest egg.

 One of the underrated problems with these scenarios is that many folks hit their “magic retirement number” of 25x-their-yearly-retirement-spending-needs at the very end of a great time in the stock market.
 This makes sense, as someone with a million dollar investment portfolio would be pretty likely to have gotten to that point at the end of a string of good years, and only very rarely at the end of a string of poor years in the stock market.
 (In order to be in the latter group, you’d have to be earning an excellent amount of money with a great savings rate.)

-But what these two charts serve to illustrate is just how different “an 8% annual return” can look over a 40-year window.
+What these two charts serve to illustrate is just how different “an 8% annual return” can look over a 40-year window.

 Avoiding the Worst-Case Scenario: Handling the First Ten Years to Reduce Your Risk

 When planning an early retirement, this sequence of poor returns for the 10+ years after you retire is the number one problem that needs to be avoided.
-Here are the main ways that smart folks have found to address the sequence of returns risk, and avoid the worst-case scenario from crippling your early retirement plans.
+Here are the main strategies that smart folks have found to address the sequence of returns risk, and avoid the worst-case scenario from crippling your early retirement plans.

 1) Earn a little extra in the down years.